RelevanceAI/template-nl-chart-generation/README.md

 relevance deploy
 ```

-Add your Relevance region and project to the `demo-config.ts` file so the frontend client can use the chains"
+Add your Relevance region and project to the `demo-config.ts` file to power the frontend chain client.

 ```
 export const REGION = '';